XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 Choose a 3-character string for your currency code.
 Per ISO 4217, supranational currency codes begin with the letter _X_ for a currency that is not associated with a country.
 See [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217#X_currencies_(funds,_precious_metals,_supranationals,_other)).

+Currency codes do not have to be unique.
+For instance, if you're issuing a stablecoin backed by a national fiat currency, it's better to use the official code for that currency, such as _EUR_.

 ### xrp-ledger.toml

-You can use the _Currencies_ table in an XRPL TOML file to provide additional information about your stablecoin.
+You can use the _Currencies_ table in an XRPL TOML file on your website to provide additional information about your stablecoin.
 This makes the information about your cryptocurrency accessible in an expected place and format, and enhances transparency.
 See [xrp-ledger.toml File](xrp-ledger-toml.html#currencies).

 ## Account and Key Management